-Four official Fascination of Plants Days have already taken place in 2012, 2013, 2015 and 2017, with thousands of events taking place across the world.
-The event takes place every two years, however events are encouraged on the non-official years too.
-Read the success stories from 2015 and 2017.
+Six official Fascination of Plants Days have already taken place in 2012, 2013, 2015, 2017, 2019 and 2022 with thousands of events taking place across the world.
+The event takes place every two years, and events are encouraged on the non-official years too.
+Read the success stories from 2015, 2017 and 2019.

 EPSO news developed by this WG: